 - The winner is the player who uses all his/her cubes first.

 Watch the Disney movie version of The BFG.
-Have students compare and contrast the similarities and differences between the two.
+Have students compare and contrast the similarities and differences between the book and the movie.

-In 1989, The BFG was make into an animated film.
+In 1989, The BFG was made into an animated film.
 This film is full of songs and even won the New York Film Festival for Best Score and Songs.
-This makes it a great addition to teach figurative language.
+This makes it a great addition to your unit for teaching figurative language.
 The video below contains the full movie.

 This is a quick and easy anchor chart to create.
 Print, cut out, and paste a picture of the BFG or take a few minutes to draw a quick sketch.
 Students write inner and outer traits on sticky notes and place them on the appropriate side of the BFG forming a T-chart.